timhyson/personal-blog/content/posts/2018-04-13--if-express-was-a-movie-theater/index.md

 In lines 2 - 4 we inspect the request, and in lines 6 - 8 we make sure that the customer has a ticket, and that the customer is old enough, before proceeding.

 Great, now we can be sure that we're carrying out the appropriate checks.
-But this code will run on every request - even when the customer orders popcorn or asks for directions to the restrooms.
+But this code will run on every request - we're checking tickets and date-of-birth, even when the customer orders popcorn or asks for directions to the restrooms.
 Not so great.

 To deal with this, we pass our middleware function an additional parameter: a route on which to run these checks.
 Maybe we only want to run these checks when a customer wants to go to into a film: